Testing from a Developer’s point of viewPublished on: Author: Bram Dekker Category: IT development and operations

-Alone we might be able to come up with most key examples of a feature that we want to build.
-However, by talking about it with others and discussing about it we can find the edge-cases.
-Because of this, defining tests should also be a group effort.
-In an agile context for example, the product owner together with the tester could come up with the basic definition and then enhance the definitions with the rest of the team during a refinement session.
-This multidisciplinary approach also increases the robustness because a multitude of perspectives are involved.
+Alone, we might be able to come up with key examples of a feature we want to build.
+However, by talking about it with others, and discussing our feature, we can find the edge-cases.
+Which is why I think defining tests should be a group effort.
+In an agile context for example, the product owner and the tester will come up with the basic definition, then enhance the definitions with the rest of the team during a refinement session.
+This multidisciplinary approach will also increase the robustness, because a multitude of perspectives are involved.

 Measure test change

-To see if the your tests are written with the right level of abstraction, you can measure the rate of changes within your test-suite.
-If your tests are version controlled together with your code, this can be easily done.
-If your product is getting towards a stable release, the amount of test changes should also decrease.
+To see if your tests are written with the right level of abstraction, you can measure the rate of changes within your test-suite.
+If your tests are version controlled, together with your code, this can be easily done.
+If your product is going towards a stable release, the amount of test changes should also decrease.
 If this is not the case, it would be good to take another good look at the abstraction level of your tests.

 Test coverage thresholds

 In projects that enforce thresholds on test coverage, it is common that a false sense of quality creeps in.
-Setting thresholds means that teams will try to focus on getting above the threshold instead of thinking about the actual benefit of the test.
-This might lead to tests that do not have any benefit and do increase the maintenance of the test-suite.
-My advice would be to think about the cost versus benefit.
-Try to do a risk analysis and see what risk you as a team and the business think is feasible.
+Setting thresholds means that teams try to focus on getting above the threshold, instead of thinking about the test’s actual benefit.
+This might lead to tests that don’t have any benefit but do increase the maintenance of the test-suite.
+My advice would be to think about cost versus benefit.
+Try to do a risk analysis.
+See which risks you as a team and the business think is feasible.

 Feel responsible for testing

-In companies with dedicated teams, testing and defining test-cases is often delegated to specific developers or a different group (testers).
-In my view this is a shared responsibility that should also be done by developers.
-Discussing the various test-cases and writing the tests makes us more aware of what is important within the system and helps us to explore the edge-cases better.
-Next to that, it will lead to a common testing toolset (everyone uses the same tools).
-This way, a tester’s role is not only to test the system but also to improve the testing awareness of developers and come up with better ways to test.
-This means that their job will also include coaching and guidance.
+In companies with dedicated teams, testing and defining test-cases is often delegated to specific developers, or a different group (testers).
+In my view, this is a shared responsibility that should also be done by developers.
+Discussing the various test-cases and writing the tests makes us more aware of what is important within the system.
+And helps us to explore the edge-cases better.
+It will also lead to a common testing toolset (meaning, everyone uses the same tools).
+This means a tester’s role is not only to test the system, but also to improve the testing awareness of developers and to come up with better ways to test.
+Their job will also include coaching and guidance.

 Conciseness, coherence, completeness

-Tests are useful in multiple ways.
-They could be used as acceptance criteria for a feature, as a specification of the system or as documentation for later reference.
-These scenarios require a different level of detail.
-To be useful for these cases try to keep the following in mind:
+Tests are useful in many ways.
+They could be used as acceptance criteria for features, as a specification of the system, or as documentation for later reference.
+Keep in mind that these scenarios require different levels of detail.
+If you want to have useful tests, try to adhere to the following: